resheku/my-awesome/README.md

 - [anapaulagomes/pytest-picked](https://github.com/anapaulagomes/pytest-picked) - Run the tests related to the changed files (according to Git) 🤓
 - [andrewbihl/bsed](https://github.com/andrewbihl/bsed) - Simple SQL-like syntax on top of Perl text processing.
 - [ansible-community/molecule](https://github.com/ansible-community/molecule) - Molecule aids in the development and testing of Ansible roles
-- [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
-Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 - [ansible/ansible-lint](https://github.com/ansible/ansible-lint) - Best practices checker for Ansible
 - [antoinecarme/pyaf](https://github.com/antoinecarme/pyaf) - PyAF is an Open Source Python library for Automatic Time Series Forecasting built on top of popular pydata modules.
 - [antonagestam/phantom-types](https://github.com/antonagestam/phantom-types) - Phantom types for Python.